Marie Šťastná

-In 2004 she received the Jiří Orten's Award (cs: Cenou Jifiího Ortena), a prestigious award for authors under thirty years, for her collection of poems, Krajina s Ofélií (Scenery with Ophelia).
+In 2004 she received the Jiří Orten Award, a prestigious award for authors under thirty years, for her collection of poems, Krajina s Ofélií (Scenery with Ophelia).
 Juror Ivan Binar said "The unsightly book with a suspicious title was a great surprise and pleasure for me.
 I began reading, and didn't stop until I reached the end".

 In 2010 she was awarded the Dresdner Lyrikpreis.